RamonMeffert/nlp-flashcard-project/README.md

 before executing any of the following commands.
 Alternatively, replace any call like `python file.py` with `poetry run python file.py` (but we suggest the shell option, since it is much more convenient).

-### Training

-N/A for now.
-The current version of the system does not require any

 ### Using the QA system